The Ultimate Guide to Outdoor Activities in the Triad for Families (2026)

 The Quarry at Grant Park, 1790 Quarry Rd, Winston-Salem

-• Tanger Family Bicentennial Garden (Greensboro) — A beautiful, manicured garden with walking paths, sculptures, and peaceful spots for photos or relaxation.
+- Tanger Family Bicentennial Garden (Greensboro) — manicured garden with walking paths, sculptures, and peaceful spots for photos or relaxation.

-• Bog Garden (Greensboro) – Walk around a boardwalk and enjoy spotting birds, ducks, and even a small waterfall.
+- Bog Garden (Greensboro) — boardwalk walk with birds, ducks, and a small waterfall.
+Easy and beautiful for all ages.

-• Paul J. Ciener Botanical Garden (Kernersville) – For a peaceful and educational outdoor experience, head to the Paul J. Ciener Botanical Garden in Kernersville.
-This stunning 7-acre space features seasonal flower displays, themed gardens, walking paths, and a children’s area perfect for little explorers.
-It’s has regular events, workshops, and garden tours, it’s an ideal location for both quiet reflection and hands-on learning.
+- Paul J. Ciener Botanical Garden (Kernersville) — a stunning 7-acre space with seasonal flower displays, themed gardens, walking paths, and a children’s area.
+Regular events, workshops, and garden tours.

-• Gateway Gardens (Greensboro) – Bursting with color and creativity, Gateway Gardens is one of Greensboro’s most whimsical and kid-friendly outdoor destinations.
-With interactive sculptures, musical play elements, storybook trails, and themed garden zones, it’s a magical space for young explorers.
+- Gateway Gardens (Greensboro) — interactive sculptures, musical play elements, storybook trails, and themed garden zones.
+Whimsical and genuinely great for young kids.

 Go on Family‑Friendly Hikes